AriesOnTop/Aries/README.md

 # Aries

-The official server bot for Aries | OPEN SOURCE!
+Aries is the official Discord bot for [our server](https://dsc.gg/ariez) which is now open source to everyone!